digigaia/kudu/kudune/README.md

 # README

-Here is a list of workflows that should be enabled by the `dune` utility and how they can be performed.
+Here is a list of workflows that should be enabled by the `kudune` utility and how they can be performed.
 This should serve both as design document and end-to-end testing of the binary to assess its usefulness / ease-of-use